 In reality, the actual purpose of the conjunction is to determine the last day of the month.
 This is a lunar event and therefore can only legally be counted during the nighttime of a 24-hour day.

-Keep in mind, the new-moon day is based upon the position of the moon as it relates to the Mount Zion during the nighttime.
+Keep in mind, the New Moon day is based upon the position of the moon as it relates to Mount Zion during the nighttime.